Magpie Guide

 Troubleshooting

-Tip: For older games, try disabling DPI scaling overrides in the game's compatibility settings before using Magpie.
+Tip: Some older games may be able to upscale smoother if you disable DPI scaling in the game's compatibility settings before running through Magpie.

 Created